elugens/hello-javascript/docs/additional-questions/regular-expressions/multiline-mode.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> To find a newline, we can use not only anchors ^ and $, but we can also use the newline character \n.
+  <div><strong>Interview Response:</strong> To find a new line, we can use not only anchors ^ and $, but we can also use the newline character \n.
 The most notable behavior between the \n and ^$ is that the new line only returns values in new lines.
-This can lead to odd behaviors where a value is not returned when it exists at the end of a line.
-So, a \n in the pattern is used when we need newline characters in the result, while anchors are used to find something at the beginning/end of a line.
-Yes, this can be confusing but we should be aware of it.
+This characteristic can lead to odd behaviors where a value does not get returned when it exists at the end of a line.
+So, a \n in the pattern gets used, we need newline characters in the result, while anchors are used to find something at the beginning/end of a line.
+Yes, this can be confusing, but we should be aware of it.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />